 If the weather is good when you’re trying to light your fire, you can use the power of the sun’s rays to light it.

 You’ll also need to find a spindle to sit in this notch.
-Ideally it will be a strong and dry stick, about two feet long and half an inch in diameter.
-Sharpen the end to a point, then sit this in the notch and hold the spindle between your palms.
+Ideally, it will be a strong and dry stick, about two feet long and half an inch in diameter.
+Sharpen the end to a point, then set this in the notch and hold the spindle between your palms.

-Using a back and forth motion spin the stick in the notch until the friction created produces a red hot glowing ember.
-This ember the needs transferring to your tinder, usually using a piece of bark.
-You’ll then need to blow gently on the ember to produce fire, and gradually build your fire.
+Using a back and forth motion, spin the stick in the notch until the friction created produces a red-hot glowing ember.
+This ember then needs transferring to your tinder, usually using a piece of bark.
+You’ll then need to blow gently on the ember to produce fire and gradually build your fire.

 Take note, this method is hard and requires both physical and mental endurance and determination!

 This method is very similar to the previous, except rather than spinning the spindle by hand you do so with a bow made from a stick and piece of string.

 To make this bow, find yourself a long, flexible piece of wood which is roughly the length of your arm.
 Ideally, this piece of wood will have a slight curve to it.
 Then tie a piece of durable string to one end, before pulling it tight so the bow bends slightly and there is tension in the string, and then tie it to the other end.

 You’ll then need to wrap the string around your spindle and use a back and forth motion to spin the spindle.
 You’ll also need a stone or something similar to weigh the top of the spindle down and make sure friction is created.

 You now hopefully have enough to go on, and you can build your own fire, safe in the knowledge that you don’t need a lighter or matches for you to get the fire going!
 And remember, always be careful when creating a fire to ensure you or others are not harmed in the process.

 We’d love to hear of how your attempts go, so please share them on social media with us.